TejasNC/script-n-scrape/README.md

 This week, our focus will be on learning Pandas, Matplotlib, HTML and CSS.
 Please go through [Week-2 README](./Week2-Resources/README.md).

+Assignment for this week has been added.
+Find it [here](./Week2-Assignment2).

 ---

 Python is a language in which you can do anything and everything.
 You just have to <b>FIND</b> the right function (for most of the basic parts).
 So if you are struggling on how to do something, here are the steps you need to follow: